-Is there anything more frustrating than electrical appliances or favorite consumer electronic product malfunctioning — especially at the moment you need it most?
+Is there anything more frustrating than electric appliances or a favorite consumer electronic product malfunctioning — especially at the moment you need it most?

 Whether it’s a small device such as a smartphone or a large electric fireplace with mantel located in your living room, troubleshooting can be an exhausting and potentially a major undertaking.
 In this post, we hope you will learn tips for troubleshooting your electric fireplace insert.
 This includes identifying the problem, possible cause, and corrective action.

-Electric fireplaces are fairly straightforward devices.
-There are several areas to think about when a heating element or flame effect may not be working.
-Some areas to understand as a first step include the main source of malfunction.
+Electric fireplaces are pretty straightforward devices.
+When a heating element or flame effect may not be working, there are several areas to think about.
+As a first step, some things to understand include the main source of malfunction.

-As a few examples, is the power button on/off switch enabled with power cord securely plugged in?
+For example, is the power button on/off switch enabled with the power cord securely plugged in?
 Does the remote control have fresh batteries or does the smartphone have enough battery life?

 Step 1: What exactly is the problem?

-Getting to the bottom of an electric fireplace issue can feel like playing a game of 20 questions, so it’s critically important to ask the right questions first to discover the root problem quickly.
+Getting to the bottom of the best electric fireplace issue can feel like playing a game of 20 questions, so it’s especially important to ask the right questions first to get to the root problem quickly.

-- MagikFlame electric fireplaces have VIP customer service with white glove technical support.
+- MagikFlame high end electric fireplaces have VIP customer service with white glove technical support.
 Speak with the owner directly or a member of the tech squad to help diagnose issues upfront.

 - When speaking or emailing with someone, listen or read carefully and take notes.
-When they are done, ask close-ended questions that have either a yes/no answer (E.g. Does this require a phillips screwdriver?
+When they are done, ask close-ended questions that have either a yes/no answer (e.g. Does this require a Philips screwdriver?
 Should I call an electrician?

 - What should you ask?
 The main questions start with “who, what, when…” for the problem.